There are three main types of UPS technology:

 Offline units typically have power ratings from 250VA to 2kVA.
 They often have limited communications capability and whilst relatively inexpensive are normally recommended for a single PC/ workstation type application.

-A Line-Interactive UPS provides improved power protection compared to an offline UPS.
-However, it does not provide protection against all power problems.
+A Line-Interactive UPS provides more power protection and covers more types of power problems compared to an offline UPS, however, it does not provide protection against all power problems.

-This UPS works in a similar way to an off-line UPS but has superior spike protection.
-They have a wider tolerance to voltage variations due to the incorporation of a voltage trimming transformer.
-This transformer increases or decreases the voltage to the load when the incoming mains voltage is low or high and prevents the UPS switching to battery power and draining the batteries.
+This UPS unit does work in a similar way to an off-line UPS but its spike protection is more protective. line-interactive units have a wider tolerance to voltage variations because of the incorporation of a voltage trimming transformer.
+This transformer increases and decreases the voltage to the load when the incoming mains voltage is either too low or too high and prevents the UPS unit switching to battery power and draining the batteries.

 In the event of a power failure the inverter starts up and provides power as described in an offline system.